We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When you sign up for Talkspace, you’ll be asked to complete a questionnaire that focuses on you and your life, goals, and preferences.

-In your Talkspace room, you can send and reply to messages from your therapist 24-7.
-You can expect responses five times a week, as your therapist is able to view and respond to you throughout the day.
+In your Talkspace room, you can send and reply to messages from your therapist 24/7.
+You can expect responses five times weekly, as your therapist can view and respond to you throughout the day.

-If you want to add a face-to-face experience through this online therapy platform, Talkspace also offers live video sessions.
+If you want to add a face-to-face experience through this text therapy platform, Talkspace also offers live video sessions.

-You’ll also be able to view in advance what a standard therapy journey looks like, through measures like checkpoints, milestones, and progress reports, and have opportunities to tweak your plan.
+You’ll also be able to view in advance what a standard therapy journey looks like through checkpoints, milestones, and progress reports, and you’ll also have opportunities to tweak your plan.